-Although just a single layer of cells, the endothelium is a highly organized interconnected network that controls every aspect of vascular function including: arterial tone, blood clotting, vascular permeability, angiogenesis, smooth muscle proliferation and vascular remodelling in disease.
-However the precise mechanisms by which the endothelium receives, interprets, and responds to multiple stimuli to converge on a physiological response lie beyond current understanding.
+The endothelium is a highly organized interconnected network of cells that controls every aspect of vascular function including: arterial tone, blood clotting, vascular permeability, angiogenesis, smooth muscle proliferation and vascular remodelling in disease.
+However the precise mechanisms by which the endothelium receives, interprets, and responds to multiple stimuli to make a decision on a physiological response lie beyond current understanding.

 The ubiquitous second messenger calcium is central to relaying information within and between cells.

-Calcium signals can be initiated in the endothelium by mechano-stimuli such as changes in blood flow, and by various agonists acting in an auto- or paracrine manner.
+Calcium signals can be initiated in the endothelium by mechano-stimuli such as changes in blood flow, and by various chemical mediators acting in an auto- or paracrine manner.